pranoy1994/youtube-music-vscode/README.md

 - **API Usage**: Only accesses publicly available data
 - **No Data Storage**: Extension doesn't store personal data
 - **Privacy**: Only API key is stored locally in VS Code settings

+## 📋 Sidebar Integration

+The extension features a **simple sidebar view** that integrates directly into VS Code's **Explorer panel**.
+The extension automatically adds one clean section to your Explorer:

+### 🎵 YouTube Music Player

+The sidebar view contains four simple options:
+- **🎵 Open Music Player**: Launch the main music player interface
+- **🔍 Search Music**: Open player to search for songs and artists
+- **🔥 Trending Music**: Open player to browse trending content
+- **🌍 Regional Music**: Open player to explore regional music

+### How It Works

+1. **Simple Integration**: One clean "YouTube Music Player" section appears in your Explorer panel
+2. **Click to Open**: Any option opens the full webview player with all functionality
+3. **Always Visible**: The sidebar section stays visible alongside your files
+4. **One-Click Access**: No complex navigation - just click any option to start

+### How to Access

+1. **Automatic Integration**: The "YouTube Music Player" section appears automatically in your **Explorer** tab when you install the extension
+2. **Explorer Panel**: Open the Explorer panel (`Ctrl+Shift+E` / `Cmd+Shift+E`) to see the YouTube Music section
+3. **Click Any Option**: Click any of the four options to open the full music player
+4. **Status Bar**: Alternative access via the music icon in VS Code's status bar

+### Key Benefits

+- **🎯 Minimal Design**: Clean, simple sidebar with just one section
+- **🚀 Quick Launch**: One click opens the full music player
+- **📱 No Clutter**: Doesn't overcrowd your sidebar with multiple sections
+- **🔄 Always Available**: Persistent access without taking extra space

+The simplified sidebar ensures you have quick access to the music player without cluttering your workspace!

 ---